SigmaHQ/sigma-specification/appendix/sigma-tags-appendix.md

 * `tlp.green`
 * `tlp.clear`

-### namespace: detection

-Use the detection tag to indicate the type of a rule.
-Example tag: `detection.threat-hunting`.

-The following tags are currently supported:

-* `detection.dfir`
-* `detection.emerging-threats`
-* `detection.threat-hunting`

 ## History

 * 2024-08-12 Tags V2.0.0
   * Release of V2.0.0 of the specification
 * 2023-11-23 Tags V1.2.0